pettertesdal/portfolio-website/content/blog/my-first-post.md

 ---

 ## The Journey Here
 Setting this up wasn’t exactly smooth sailing.
-There were plenty of issues to fix, including:
-- **Data Fetching Problems**: My blog index worked fine, but the individual post pages had trouble loading content.
-- **Strange Errors**: The infamous `"Cannot stringify a function"` error showed up and took some time to debug.
-- **Styling & Layout Adjustments**: A simple list of posts wasn’t enough—I wanted something clean and readable.

 But after pushing through, I finally have a system that works!

 ::borderimage
 ![Placeholder for a screenshot of the working blog page](/articles/blog-screenshot.png)